Donate a Gift

 To avoid misunderstandings, we ask that all prospective donors consult with the appropriate Library staff members before making arrangements to have gifts sent or delivered to Princeton University Library.
 If you have a special donation situation or questions about the Gifts Policy, please contact David Magier , Associate University Librarian for Collection Development.

-- Gifts of rare books, manuscripts, maps, paintings, photographs, and other materials should be discussed with librarians in Rare Books and Special Collections.
+- Gifts of rare books, manuscripts, maps, paintings, photographs, and other materials should be discussed with librarians in Special Collections.

 - Gifts of rare art books and materials should be discussed with librarians in Marquand Library of Art and Archaeology.